 What is Ayurveda?

-Ayurveda is a traditional Indian system for health and healing and can be traced back to 5,000 BC.
+Ayurveda is the traditional natural healing system of India going back over 5,000 years.
 It is also a philosophy.

-Ayurveda gives us the knowledge to maintain a physically and emotionally balanced state by living in harmony with nature, diet and a lifestyle unique to our mind-body type.
+Ayurveda gives you the knowledge to maintain a physically and emotionally balanced state by living in harmony with nature, diet and a lifestyle unique to your mind-body type.

-This mind-body type is called a ‘Dosha’ in Sanskrit and by understanding our Dosha we can start to bring our body and mind back to a balanced state and ultimately live a healthier, happier life.
+This mind-body type is called a ‘Dosha’ in Sanskrit and by understanding your Dosha, you can start to bring your body and mind back to a balanced state and ultimately live a healthier, happier life.

-Whether you are at the beginning of your Yoga journery or an experienced Yoga practioner, it’s essential that you understand your Dosha as it is difficult to fully benefit from Yoga on its own, when your mind and body are not nourished and balanced.
+Whether you are at the beginning of your Yoga journey or an experienced Yoga practitioner, it’s essential that you understand your Dosha as it is difficult to fully benefit from Yoga on its own, when your mind and body are not nourished and balanced.

-Through eating the right food for Dosha in and living a lifestyle that is unique to your Dosha, that is when you will feel the full benefits of Yoga.
+Through eating the right food for your Dosha and living a lifestyle that is unique to your Dosha, that is when you will feel the full benefits of Yoga.